OTGApps/reset-sim/README.md

 Adds a command to terminal that lets you easily reset the iOS Simulator

-Tested on Yosemite (GM Candidates 2 & 3).
+Tested on Mojave & Xcode 10.
 Any other Mac OS, YMMV.

 ## Installation